+A JetBrains study found that only 9% of professional developers tried cloud development tools last year, let alone use them in their workflows.
 In a previous post, we reviewed early attempts at migrating to cloud IDEs and detailed why they may have not worked for professional development.
-Here, we're going to focus on the benefits that cloud development provides.

 Cloud development eliminates the need to focus on hardware — that’s up to your cloud provider.
 Need more processing power?
 Add more cores to your instance.
 Need lightspeed access to your services?
 Provision an environment in the same network as your buckets.